-Here are some things you can say to your Google Assistant:
+Here are some things you can say to Google Assistant:

-Note: Wherever you see “[location name]” in the examples above you should say the name or location you gave your lock when you set it up.
-To find this info, open the Nest app and look at the label beneath your Nest × Yale Lock.
+Note: Be sure to say the name or location you gave your lock when you set it up.
+To find this info, open the Nest app and check the label beneath your Nest × Yale Lock.

 When using voice commands, keep in mind:

 - You can’t unlock your door using voice commands.
-This is a safety precaution in order to help prevent an unauthorized person from unlocking your door with their voice.
-For a list of other ways you can unlock your door, see: How to lock and unlock the Nest × Yale Lock.
+This is a safety precaution to help prevent an unauthorized person from unlocking your door with their voice.

 Google Assistant Routines

-The Nest × Yale Lock works with Routines you’ve set up for your Google Assistant.
+The Nest × Yale Lock works with Routines you’ve set up for Google Assistant.
 For example, you can say, “Hey Google, goodnight,” and have your lock automatically lock itself.
-To learn more about Routines, visit the following page:

 Learn how to Set up and manage Routines